 Our how about determining what an accident means to your current income or future earning potential?
 No problem – leave it to one of our partner financial experts to pinpoint your exact number.
 Whether your needs involve legal, medical, or financial representation Sevey, Donahue & Talcott is here to help.

 One of the biggest advantages a law firm can have is expertise in their chosen field.
 Sevey, Donahue & Talcott is no exception.
 Prior to joining our team, senior partner Matthew Donahue was a defense attorney in the insurance industry for over ten years.
-This experience provided invaluable information for dealing with insurance companies.
+This experience gives our attorneys valuable insight when working on successfully negotiating settlements with the insurance companies.
 Matthew and the other attorneys on staff have served dozens of clients in both auto accident and personal injury litigation and can do the same for you.

 Dealing with the aftermath of a crash is never easy, but partnering with the right lawyer can make the experience less painful and more productive.
-If you or someone you know has recently been injured in an auto accident, call us today at 916-788-7100 for a free no-obligation consultation and professional evaluation of your case.
+If you or someone you know has recently been injured in an auto accident, call us today at 916-788-7100 or fill out our free no-obligation consultation form to have an experienced attorney evaluate your case.